attack68/rateslib/docs/source/i_whatsnew.rst

 2.1.0 (Not released)
 ***************************

-This release focused on restructuring curves in order to provide a system for user implemented custom curves, which can directly inherit all of the native functionality of *rateslib*.
+This release has restructured curves in order to provide a system for user implemented custom curves, which can directly inherit all of the native functionality of *rateslib*.
 An example can be seen in the `Cookbook: Building Custom Curves (Nelson-Siegel) <z_basecurve.html>`_

+It has also re-implemented its ``scheduling`` objects and ported them to Rust.
+The ``rateslib.calendars`` module has been integrated into ``rateslib.scheduling``.
+Many migration issues are likely to be solved by changing the module name in code. **Note** that this has broken :class:`~rateslib.scheduling.Schedule` pickling and therefore the ability to use multi-processing.
+Solutions for this are being investigated for upcoming releases.

 .. list-table::
    :widths: 25 75